-The best time to visit Joshua Tree National Park is either in the spring months of March to May or during the autumn months of September to November.
+The best time to visit Joshua Tree National Park is from March to May and September to November.
 The temperature averages in the mid-80s during the daytime and mid-50s at night.

 Best time for good weather

-The best time to visit Joshua Tree National Park for good weather is in the spring.
+The best time to visit Joshua Tree National Park for good weather is from March to May.

 During the spring, the average daytime temperature is around 85ºF (29ºC) and there is usually very little, if any rain – not that the desert gets very much precipitation anyway.